eea/volto-slate/README.md

 An alternative text editor for Volto, capable of completely replacing the default richtext editor while offering enhanced functionality and behavior.

+## Why

+Some of the main reasons that drove us to create volto-slate:

+- Volto's draftjs implementation depends on draft-js-plugins, a third-party project that introduces its own set of bugs and maintanance issues
+- Slate has a modern api that makes plugins extremely easy to do.
+Getting the editor in a plugin is as easy as `useSlate()`, overriding core functionality is something that's built in as pluggable, directly in Slate.
+- Volto dependends on redraft for final output, which introduces its own bugs and issues.
+While it is nice to have view-mode components, this is something that volto-slate implements as well
+- Because Slate's internal storage uses a tree modeled on the DOM pattern, its final rendered output is very clean

 ## Features

 #### 1. Hovering (floating) toolbar